 - Your Home Does Not Have Enough Outlets: In most cases, the best solution to not having enough outlets is simply to buy some power strips.
 However, if your electrical panel is already under a great amount of strain, a lack of outlets can intensify the panel’s issues.
 In some cases, it may be possible to add some dedicated circuits to your panels, so you can install some new outlets.
 However, if your panel is already straining to meet your home’s electrical needs, you may need to just pull the trigger on an upgrade.
 Bottom line: stretching the capacity of your outlets is just going to put more strain on your panel, so either way, something has got to give.

-- Your Home is Equipped with a Lot of Heavy-Duty Appliances: While modern homes are built to supply power to several high-drawing appliances at once, if you live in an older home and have recently purchased a new dishwasher, HVAC system, or washer-dryer combo, your electrical panel may lack the capacity to safely supply all these devices with adequate power.
+- Your Home is Equipped with a Lot of Heavy-Duty Appliances: While modern homes are built to supply power to several high-drawing appliances at once, if you live in an older home and have recently purchased a new dishwasher, heating & air conditioning system, or washer-dryer combo, your electrical panel may lack the capacity to safely supply all these devices with adequate power.

 - You Have a Fuse Box Instead of a Circuit Breaker: Fuse boxes are similar to circuit breakers, and inherently, they have the same purpose.
 The difference is that in a fuse-based panel, you have to replace the fuse every time it blows, whereas with a breaker panel, you simply have to reset the breaker.
 This can be a major inconvenience, and potentially very costly, if your panel is experiencing frequent issues.
 Fuse panels also allow more current to flow through your system, meaning they may be more prone to causing electrical fires, and are generally less able to accommodate your modern electrical needs.
 For these reasons, it may be easier to just replace your fuse box with a circuit breaker box.